We know many of the businesses that use TxtSquad are restaurants that sell and service their customers through text messaging.

 That’s why we have built TxtSquad features with customers in mind, allowing businesses like restaurants to go where their customers are, and sell and service through a professional texting experience.

-Here’s four tips for restaurants on how to best utilize TxtSquad’s features to grow their business.
+Here are four tips for restaurants on how to best utilize TxtSquad’s features to grow their business.

 Preparing reusable scripts allows you to use the benefits of automation to reduce response time and speed up customer service.